 Partnering with British tech start-up Provenance an organization called Soil Association has worked to provide an interactive label that can be scanned to show where your carrots were grown, harvested, processed and transported, by whom and when.

 So, you are probably wondering where the trick is…

 Although records of digital transactions are secure through the blockchain, hackers can still mess things up.
 Circumstances around all digital currencies have also been used for illegal transactions, such as to buy and sell drugs or to pay hackers during ransomware attacks.

-Blockchain technology has a lot to improve on its structure and performance.
+Blockchain technology has to improve its structure and performance.
 The technology behind blockchain is still complex enough.
 “Add it to the complexity of a heavily regulated business environment, and blockchain may not even get out of the gate”, says Forbes.

 In addition, data transactions sometimes can last for hours before being recorded ‘for good’, which can create too much uncertainty for market participants, confirms Forbes.